 Loading code (clr!ThePreStub)

-clr!ThePreStub is a helper function in .NET Framework that prepares the code to execute for the first time.
-This execution usually includes, but isn't limited to, just-in-time (JIT) compilation.
-For each C# method, clr!ThePreStub should be invoked at most once during a process.
+clr!ThePreStub is a helper function in .NET Framework that prepares the code for initial execution, which usually includes just-in-time (JIT) compilation.
+For each C# method, clr!ThePreStub should be invoked, at most, once during a process.

 Lock contention (clr!JITutil_MonContention or clr!JITutil_MonEnterWorker)